marcusanthonylorenzo/pizza-parlour/README.md

 #### By _**Marcus Padilla**_

 #### _This is a barebones site where you can click to build a pizza and get the quantity and total price.
 If more time, I would show a proper invoice and make each custom pizza clickable and removable.
-It was my first foray creating objects in JQuery and pushing them to an array_
+It was my first foray creating objects in JQuery and pushing them to an array.
+I placed a BIG emphasis on planning out my README and TDD first...albeit a small one today.
+I REALLY want to be a "clean" and organized programmer, above all._

 ## Technologies Used